10 Best Wardrobe Designs/Built in Wardrobes.

-No. 10 / Timber Sliding Doors From Infinity Collection
+No. 10 Timber Sliding doors from our Infinity Collection

 Our contemporary approach to traditional “timber panel sliding doors”.
 The INFINITY doors are elegantly floating pieces of polished edge glass, framed vertically in hand selected timber of your choice.
 We regularly colour match to work with existing floors and furniture.

-This is our creative version of the classic sliding mirror door.
-Our Mode collection of Mirror Sliding Door designs has been in constant production for over 15 years, we believe largely because of the flexibility this design offers to most contemporary interiors.
+This is our creative version of the classic mirror door.
+Our Mode Sliding Door design has been in constant production for over 15 years, we believe largely because of the flexibility this design offers to most contemporary interiors.
 Panels can match the walls, be a neutral white, even a timber-grain finish and the vertical mirror insert provides an adequate dress mirror to the room.